dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Indie/Ok Computer/radiohead.md

 # Memory trigger

+1. My vision: Take classic songs, replace humanity by a robot, then you have OK Computer
-1. Paranoid Android [Bohemian Rhapsody] - us not accepting being replaced by robots
+2. Paranoid Android [Bohemian Rhapsody] - us not accepting being replaced by robots
-2. No surprises [Wouldn't it be nice] - us after accepting being replaced by robots
+3. No surprises [Wouldn't it be nice] - us after accepting being replaced by robots
-3. Karma Police - us rebelling against robots
+4. Karma Police - us rebelling against robots [My interpretation, Thom York never said that]

 # Best songs